How Should We Then Write? Fresh Perspectives to Start the New Year

 No matter how exhausted or broken you may feel coming into 2021, in the words of A.A.
 Milne,

 “you are braver than you believe, and stronger than you seem, and smarter than you think.”

 There may be times when the eagles of life swoop down to rescue you.
 You may need a little deus ex machina in your story right about now.
 I get it, and may seem like those moments lately haven't come as swiftly or often as you’d like.
 But hold on!
 Keep fighting.
 Keep writing.

 Take your breaks.
 Turn off the television.
-Get away from social media every now and then and get some fresh air.
+Step away from social media and get some fresh air.
 But don’t disengage.
 This is not the end of the road and certainly not the end of your story.

 God is up to Good Even When Life Gets You Down

-In her many uncomfortable hours of labor, my wife nearly squeezed the foam out of a red stress ball, which “coincidentally” read:
+In her many uncomfortable hours of labor, my wife almost squeezed the foam out of a red stress ball, which read:

 “God is up to Good Even When Life Gets Your Down”